chinh1402/rsa/README.md

 Functionality:
 - Can be use to encrypt, decrypt small number (preferred 2 random prime number, any), 4 digits prime is the maximum
-- Showing list of possible e values can be find.
-The defaulted e value is the first value in the list.
+- Showing list of possible e values can be found.
+The default e value is the first value in the list.